ETC-A/etca-spec/extensions/variable-width-instruction-standard.md

 ## Instruction Prefixes

 Instruction prefixes are a sequence of one or more bytes which modify the instruction immediately after it.
-The prefix and the instruction after it are considered as a single VWI
+The prefix and the instruction after it are considered as a single VWI.
+Multiple prefixes can be used on a single instruction at once but they _must_ be in the following order when present.

+1. Conditional Prefix
+2. Expanded Registers

 ### Defined Prefix Sequences

 | Prefix      | Description                                                  |
 |:------------|:-------------------------------------------------------------|